Restore an earlier document version in Pages on Mac

-With the current version of your document open, select File > Revert To > Browse All Versions (from the File menu at the top of your screen).
+With the current version of your document open, choose File > Revert To > Browse All Versions (from the File menu at the top of your screen).

 The timeline for the document opens.
 The current version appears in the window on the left.
 Earlier versions appear in the window on the right.

-In the current document on the left, click where you want to place the content, then select Edit > Paste.
+In the current document on the left, click where you want to place the content, then choose Edit > Paste.

 If you add a password to a document or change an existing password, it applies only to that version of the document and to subsequent versions.